102 Animals on University Property

 D. The handler is responsible for cleaning up any waste created by the animal and for all costs related to any damages created by the animal to include repair or replacement of University property or property belonging to other individuals.
 If the handler fails to clean up after the animal or the animal causes damage to property, the handler may be prohibited from bringing the animal onto University property.

-E. Assistance animals may not be left overnight in University housing to be cared for by any individual other than the handler.
+E. Animals may not be left overnight in University housing to be cared for by any individual other than the handler.
 If the handler is to be absent from his/her residence hall overnight or longer, the animal must accompany the handler.
-The handler is responsible for ensuring that the assistance animal is contained, as appropriate, when the handler is not present during the day while attending classes or other activities.

 F. The University and its employees assume no responsibility for controlling, keeping, feeding, or otherwise caring for any animal.
 The University and its employees assume no legal responsibilities for any injury or damage caused by the animal.